johnatas-x/angry-bearded/README.md

 ## Customising

-Almost all customising begins with first copying the `grumphp.yml.dist` file to your project.
+* Almost all customising begins with first copying the `grumphp.yml.dist` file to your project.
 Make sure you have the file.
+* :warning: If some phpstan exceptions do not apply to your project, comment out the lines otherwise an error will be raised.
+* By default, Drupal logo is used on success output, you can use GrumPHP's logo modifying `ascii` in `grumphp.yml`

 ### Adding tasks